open-telemetry/opentelemetry-go/website_docs/getting-started.md

 Automatic instrumentation captures telemetry at the edges of your systems, such as inbound and outbound HTTP requests, but it doesn’t capture what’s going on in your application.
-For that you’ll need to write some [manual instrumentation]({{< relref "manual" >}}).
+For that, you’ll need to write some [manual instrumentation]({{< relref "manual" >}}).
 Here’s how you can easily link up manual instrumentation with automatic instrumentation.